 Refers to the description of business operations in the occupied territories, significant alliances and relevant corporate structures.
-Notes may include explanations of the relevant Umbrella Companies and ownership of the Primary Company, including relationships between publicly traded and privately held companies, intermediaries and parent companies.
+Notes may include explanations of the relevant Ultimate Companies and ownership of the Primary Company, including relationships between publicly traded and privately held companies, intermediaries and parent companies.

 This field includes the name(s) of the privately held or public company(-ies) which have at least a 20% direct or indirect stake in the Public Company or Private Equity Firm (see Definitions above).

 - Due to the 20% ownership threshold, there may be multiple companies listed in this field.